11 Business process management examples across industries

 Patient intake

-Digitize and streamline the new patient registration process.
-Allow patients to fill out forms online before their visit, and automatically route the information to the correct EMR system.
-Verify insurance details automatically to reduce administrative workload at the front desk.
+Digitize and standardize the new patient registration process.
+Allow patients to fill out forms online before their visit, and automatically route the information to the correct system.
+Verify insurance details in advance to reduce administrative workload at the front desk and prevent the appointment delays that ripple through the rest of the day's schedule.

 Referral management

 Create a structured workflow for managing patient referrals.
-Track incoming referrals, ensure all necessary medical records are received, and automate communication between the referring and receiving physicians to ensure timely patient care.
+Track incoming referrals, ensure all necessary medical records are received, and coordinate communication between referring and receiving physicians to ensure timely patient care.

 Billing and claims processing